zampat/neteye4/itoa/aix/influx_stream/README.md

   #basic_username = "foobar"
 ```

-Start service
+Enable and Start service
 ```
 systemctl start telegraf-local@customer_consumer_aix_perfdata.service
+systemctl status telegraf-local@customer_consumer_aix_perfdata.service
+systemctl enable telegraf-local@customer_consumer_aix_perfdata.service
 ```

-Test on AIX System:
+Run a Test on AIX System:

+Define njmon call:
+- Frequency and number of cycles.
+Careful, when running forever handle the stop and start.
+It is easier to define a interval and define the number of cycles and then restart the process by cronjob.
+Example:
+Cycletime: 1 hour: interval=20 secs X cycles = 180
-Define Neteye Influxdb host and port and user
+- define destination Influxdb host and port

 Sample call to send data to neteye:
 ```
 /usr/local/njmon/njmon_aix7_v80 -s 20 -c 180 -I -i 10.1.1.100 -p 8186 -k -K /tmp/njmon.pid

+Info:
+-s seconds : seconds between snapshots of data (default 60 seconds) -c count   : number of snapshots then stop     (default forever)

 ```

 5. Register the cronjob as indicated above